-Each target is further subdivided into recommendations for the three stakeholder groups addressed, with corresponding milestones and necessary actions for short (2025), medium (2030 and 2040) and long-term (2050) timeframes.
+Each target is further subdivided into recommendations for policy makers, with corresponding milestones and necessary actions for short (2025), medium (2030 and 2040) and long-term (2050) timeframes.
 The numbering of the targets does not imply any priority.
 All five targets are interlinked and must be pursued simultaneously to achieve the vision for the renewable energy sector.